mathiasbrito/matils/README.md

 The Matils Library is intend to have utility modules, classes and functions that are not found in Python's Standard Library.
 It focus also on offering the implementation of Design Patterns.
-All of that using only python Standard Library.

 Enjoy!